 Goodbye, Mr Bond

 I was thinking about actor Sir Roger Moore just last week while travelling on the bus.
-I remembered him playing James Bond of course and saying in an interview that he blinked every time he pulled the trigger of a prop gun when shooting a villain.
-This made it hard for movie directors to get the money shot (excuse the pun) of Bond taking out a baddy.
+I remembered him playing James Bond of course and saying in an interview that he blinked every time he pulled the trigger of a prop gun when ‘shooting’ a villain.
+This made it hard for movie directors to get the money shot of Bond taking out a baddy.

 Then I recalled that he was against animal cruelty – including fox hunting – and had volunteered to help children’s charity Unicef.
 He seemed a jolly good chap in my book.

 My first memory of Roger Moore was as TV’s The Saint.
-The show was a hit in the 1960s, and as a child I watched in awe as his character Simon Templar got the girl and beat the baddy every Sunday night.
+The show was a hit in the 1960s, and as a child I watched in awe as his character, Simon Templar, solved the crime and got the girl every Sunday night.
 He was always one step ahead of occasional character inspector Claude (Ivor Dean), who added some comedic moments to the show.

 The Volvo P1800 coupe used in the show was white, had been made in 1962 and had the TV number plate ST1.
 The car was rediscovered in the 1990s rotting away in a farmer’s yard, but an enthusiastic chap restored it during the course of 16 years.

 In 1971 Roger became one half of The Persuaders with actor Tony Curtis (Danny Wilde).
 Roger (Brett Sinclair) played a well-heeled toff.
 Wilde drove a Ferrari Dino 246GT while our eyebrow-raising action hero sat behind the wheel of a yellow Aston Martin DBS.
 I know which one I prefer.

 The Persuaders was a great show for a young teenager, it was like The Saint on steroids.
 Foreign locations, car chases, and the then novelty of a wise-cracking Yank as a foil to the reserved Brit.